swaraj-unde/StudySync-Frontend/README.md

 ## ✨ Features

-- 📱 Fully responsive design — works on all screen sizes (mobile, tablet, desktop)
+-  Fully responsive design — works on all screen sizes (mobile, tablet, desktop)
-- 🎨 Clean, modern layout with a consistent color palette and typography
+-  Clean, modern layout with a consistent color palette and typography
-- 🧩 Modular HTML structure and organized CSS
+-  Modular HTML structure and organized CSS
-- 🌐 Semantic HTML for accessibility and SEO
+-  Semantic HTML for accessibility and SEO
-- ⚙️ Built without any frameworks or libraries — pure HTML and CSS
+-  Built without any frameworks or libraries — pure HTML and CSS

-## 🔧 Technologies Used
+##  Technologies Used

 - **HTML5** — Semantic structure and layout
 - **CSS3** — Custom styling, flexbox, and responsive media queries

-## 📁 Folder Structure
+##  Folder Structure
-StudySync/
-│
-├── index.html # Main HTML file
+StudySync/index.html # Main HTML file
-└── style.css # Stylesheet
+StudySync/style.css # Stylesheet

-## 🚀 Getting Started
+##  Getting Started

 To run the project locally: